jatin2507/docdelta/USAGE.md

 ### Programmatic API

-Use DocDelta in your Node.js scripts:
+Use ScribeVerse in your Node.js scripts:

 ```typescript
 import { ParserFactory, DocumentationGenerator } from 'doc-delta';